How to Test Your Emotional Maturity

 The following 2-minute video explores the relationship between pressure, stress, and performance.

-Research from Mind reveals that emergency services staff and volunteers are over twice as likely to say their service encouraged them to talk about their mental health as compared to four years ago.
+Research published in Mind in 2019 revealed that emergency services staff and volunteers were over twice as likely to say their service encouraged them to talk about their mental health as compared to four years prior.
+(Article stated, “Two in three 999 staff say their employer encourages them to talk about mental health.”)

 “When you’re living with a mental health problem, or supporting someone who is, having access to the right information – about a condition, treatment options, or practical issues – is vital.” – https://www.mind.org.uk